 Her lips tightened and she shot him an offended glare.
 With a muttered “Fine,” she marched off.

 Mission accomplished.
 With the funk he was in, he was probably better off alone.
 The thought of having yet another meaningless sexual encounter wasn’t cutting it right now.
 He longed for an emotional connection.
 Hell, he missed his brothers.

 Ronin finished off a fourth shot.
 Whiskey wasn’t doing much for him tonight.
 Maybe he needed something a bit stronger.

 He swiveled his head to search out Crull.
 That was when he spotted her.
 No way he’d miss her.
 In comparison, every other face faded into the background.

-She stood halfway across the long bar, flipping her long, dark hair behind her shoulders.
+She stood halfway across the long bar, flipping her long dark hair behind her shoulders.
 Her slanted brows, thin, straight nose, and full, luscious lips could have come right out of one of those smut magazines human men favored.
 She wore a short brown dress in a shimmery fabric that showed off her tanned flesh.
 It was cut so low the top of her belly button was visible, and her round, full breasts threatened to spill out the sides.

 A small crowd of men clamored around her, each trying to get her attention.
 She twirled a lock of hair around her finger and ignored them.
 Although she gave off a bored vibe, he sensed something else hidden beneath.
 Something she couldn’t hide.

-A sense of vulnerability.
+A hint of vulnerability.